MSI Powers Red Bull League of Its Own as Exclusive PC & Laptop Partner

 Since its establishment in 2010, the MSI Gaming Arena (MGA) has celebrated the passion, skill, and competitive spirit of esports.
 MGA embodies MSI's long-term commitment to the gaming community, combining world-class hardware and breakthrough innovation to help players achieve peak performance on the global stage.

 Sam Chern, Vice President of Marketing at MSI, stated: "MSI is committed to empowering the global esports stage with cutting-edge hardware performance.
-This collaboration with Red Bull is not only about powering a world-class tournament but also represents MSI's strategic commitment to the international esports industry.
-We are proud to stand behind T1 and Europe's top teams, ensuring both players and fans experience the most thrilling moments of competition."
+This collaboration with Red Bull is not only about powering a world-class tournament but also represents MSI's strategic commitment to the international esports industry."

 About MSI

 MSI is a world leader in AI PC, gaming, content creation, business & productivity and AIoT solutions.
 Bolstered by its cutting-edge R&D capabilities and customer-driven innovation, MSI has a wide-ranging global presence spanning over 120 countries.
-Its comprehensive lineup of laptops, graphics cards, monitors, motherboards, desktops, peripherals, servers, IPCs, autonomous mobile robots, vehicle infotainment and telematics systems, and EV chargers are globally acclaimed.
+For more information, please go to https://www.msi.com.

 Share this article